 It specifies the name of the parties to the contract.
 It contains the name and address of the person to be employed and the details of the employer’s organization as well.

 It mentions the date of commencement of the work or the starting date of employment.

-This clause provides complete details about the job, the title or position held, describes essentials and demands of such a job, responsibilities of the employee while performing the job.
+This clause provides complete details about the job, the title or position held, describes the essentials and demands of such a job, and responsibilities of the employee while performing the job.
 It also mentions in which department as well as under whose supervision the employee will work.

 Place of work

 This clause specifies the details about the workplace at which the employee has to report and start working.
 Further, this clause should also provide any details about chances of a change of workplace in future.

 A probationary period or a trial period is a period in which the employer keeps a watch over a fresh employee or a current employee who has acquired a new position.
 This period is for the assessment of the performance of the employee based upon which his suitability and eligibility for the desired job are decided by the employer.
 This clause should mention the duration of time of such probationary period.
 Such a probationary period can also be extended.
 Basic remuneration is paid to the employee during the probationary period.